David Ruggles

-David Ruggles (March 15, 1810 – December 16, 1849) was an African-American abolitionist in New York who resisted slavery by his participation in a Committee of Vigilance and the Underground Railroad to help fugitive slaves reach free states.
+David Ruggles (March 15, 1810 – December 16, 1849) was an African-American abolitionist in New York who resisted slavery by his participation in a Committee of Vigilance, which worked on the Underground Railroad to help fugitive slaves reach free states.
 He was a printer in New York City during the 1830s, who also wrote numerous articles, and "was the prototype for black activist journalists of his time."
 He claimed to have led more than 600 fugitive slaves to freedom in the North, including Frederick Douglass, who became a friend and fellow activist.
 Ruggles opened the first African-American bookstore in 1834.

 Early life

 Ruggles was born in Norwich, Connecticut in 1810.
 His parents, David Sr. and Nancy Ruggles, were free African Americans.
 His father was born in Norwich in 1775 and worked as a journeyman blacksmith.
 His mother was born in 1785 in either Lyme or Norwich and worked as a caterer.
 Ruggles was the first of eight children.

 His early education took place at religious charity schools in Norwich.